HomeGuidesAPI ReferenceChangelog

 },

-To include a contracted rate or rates in your calculation, you will want to pass that rate as a Rate Input with the chargeClass set to "CONTRACTED".
+To include one or more contracted rates in your calculation, pass the rate as a Rate Input with chargeClass set to CONTRACTED.
 This tells the calculation engine to replace all rates with a charge class of CONTRACTED with the rate provided in the rate input.
 In this example, we are setting a contracted rate of $0.10/kWh for a calculation.

 POST /rest/v1/ondemand/calculate/